pforret/blog.splashing/_topic/country/tuvalu.md

 ---
 # Tuvalu

-Tuvalu  is an island country and microstate in the Polynesian subregion of Oceania in the Pacific  Ocean.
-Its islands are situated about midway between Hawaii and Australia.
-They lie east-northeast of the Santa Cruz Islands, northeast of Vanuatu, southeast of Nauru, south  of Kiribati, west of Tokelau, northwest of Samoa and Wallis and Futuna, and north of Fiji.
-Tuvalu is composed of three reef islands and six atolls.
-They are spread out between the latitude of 5° and 10° south and between the longitude of 176° and  180°.
+Tuvalu, formerly known as the Ellice Islands, is an island country in the Polynesian subregion of  Oceania in the Pacific Ocean, about midway between Hawaii and Australia.
+It lies east-northeast of the Santa Cruz Islands, northeast of Vanuatu, southeast of Nauru, south  of Kiribati, west of Tokelau, northwest of Samoa and Wallis and Futuna, and north of Fiji.
+Tuvalu is composed of three reef islands and six atolls spread out between the latitude of 5° and  10° south and between the longitude of 176° and 180°.

 ## Unsplash photos